The Role of IT Auditor

 Advancements include AI-powered audit tools, blockchain for transparent audits, and advanced threat detection systems.

-Breakthroughs That Have Transformed the Field
+Breakthroughs That Have Transformed IT Auditor

 Key breakthroughs include automated auditing software, real-time risk assessment tools, and integrated compliance management systems.